 As previously mentioned, peeling can occur once the leather has been damaged by body oil and/or cracking.
 Once the leather has either worn down or cracked, friction on these areas will cause the upholstery to lift up and peel off.

 Alternatively, leather can also experience peeling as a result of improper processing.

 In both cases, peeling is more common in highly processed leather such as faux and combination leathers.
 The heavy coating on these leathers can more easily delaminate and peel away from the base of the leather.

 Peeling can be prevented the same way that body oil damage and cracking can be prevented.

-By regularly cleaning your leather upholstery and keeping it away from windows and/or heat sources, you should be able to avoid peeling.
+By regularly cleaning, conditioning and keeping it away from windows and/or heat sources, you should be able to avoid peeling.

 Much like a nasty sunburn, once leather begins peeling, there is no real end to it.

 Unfortunately, there is no way to repair a bad case of peeling leather.
 Instead, you may consider leather reupholstery.